andreamoro-git/BM-Spatial-SIR/README.md

 Simulation data is saved in pickle format under output/

-Figures from such data is generated in seconds
+Figures from such data are generated in seconds (each)

 #### Summary